bmatcuk/doublestar/README.md

 `meta*/**`), it will return "." and the unaltered pattern (`meta*/**` in this example).

+Note that SplitPattern will also unescape any meta characters in the returned base string, so that it can be passed straight to os.DirFS().

 Of course, it is your responsibility to decide if the returned base path is "safe" in the context of your application.
 Perhaps you could use Match() to validate against a list of approved base directories?